LucidtechAI/las-docs/getting-started/dev/cli.md

 }
 ```

-## Revoking consent and deleting documents
+## Revoke consent and delete documents

-Suppose we wish to delete all documents associated with a customer in our ERP database or other systems.
-We need to provide a consent\_id to the prediction method that uniquely identifies the customer and use that consent\_id to delete documents.
+To delete all documents associated with a customer in your ERP or other systems, first provide the `consentId` (which uniquely identifies the customer) to the prediction method, then use that `consentId` to delete the documents:
+(TTNote: Consider a link here to the batches and consents details.)

 ```bash
 >> $ las consents delete las:consent:<hex>